Shoot to kill? Duterte's statements on killing drug users

 As human rights groups, international media, and diplomats begin to take increasing notice of the number of drug-related deaths in the Philippines, it comes with criticism against what they perceive as the government's tacit endorsement of extrajudicial killings.

-The harrowing images have been splashed across international news outlets: photos of slain people with their faces wrapped in tape, usually beside a cardboard sign saying: "I'm a drug pusher, do not emulate me."
+wrapped in tape, usually beside a cardboard sign saying: "I'm a drug

 But the relatives of some of the victims insist that their loved ones did not fit the profile of a drug user, or were simply at the wrong place at the wrong time.